Your guide to India payroll

 2) What is the payroll period in India?

-The standard payroll period in India is monthly, with wages paid on or after the 28th day of each month.
+The standard payroll period in India is monthly, typically paid monthly; the date varies by employer.
 A standard workweek in India is 48 hours, spread over 5 or 6 days, depending on the company.

 3) What is the Indian minimum wage?